coderetreat/coderetreat.org/facilitators/facilitation.md

 # Schedule of the day

+Publishing the rough schedule in advance will help your attendees tremendously, but that doesn't mean that you need to follow it to the last bit.
+There are times where a session can be too difficult for the attendees, so extending it for another session might help with achieving learning goals.
+Make sure to account for enough breaks though, even if you decide to continue a session.

 ## Sessions

-Don’t announce the time left in every session and don’t let them worry about the time (if they ask be non-specific).
+Don’t announce the time left in every session and don’t let them worry about the time (if they ask, feel free to be non-specific).
 Remember, a coderetreat is away from the pressures of 'getting things done'.

 For the first few coderetreats, you can use the ideas below to guide attendees as a facilitator.
 Over time, based on experience observing pairs through the sessions, you will learn to stretch beyond these suggestions.